treyg/synology-photos-memories/README.md

    ![Download the image from the docker registry](./images/step1.jpeg)
 2. Go to the image and click run
 3. Change the container name if you prefer, and click next
+4. In the `Port Settings` section, click Add and set the `Local Port` (the first textfield input) to whatever you want: it's the port you will use to access the web view of 'memories'; Then set the `Container Port` (the second texfield input) to `8080`
-4. Add the following ENV variables
+5. Add the following ENV variables

 #### Docker config